tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-sql-2000-when-8000-characters-is-not-eno.md

             UNION ALL SELECT 0x80040154, 'Class ''' + @Context + ''' not registered.'
             UNION ALL SELECT 0x800401F3, 'Invalid class string: OLE object ProgID/CLSID ''' + @Context + ''' is not registered on Server ''' + @@ServerName + '''.
 OLE automation servers need to be registered before they can be instantiated using sp_OACreate.
 This can be done using regsvr32.exe for inprocess (.dll) servers, or the /REGSERVER command-line switch for local (.exe) servers.'
             UNION ALL SELECT 0x8004275B, 'sp_OACreate - data type (' + @Context + ') or value ' + IsNull('(' + Convert(varchar(8000), @Value) + ')', '') + ' of parameter ''context'' is invalid.
 Valid context parameter values are 1, 4, and 5.'
-            UNION ALL SELECT 0x80042727, 'sp_OASetProperty - improper usage: parameters are ObjPointer int IN, PropertyName varchar IN, @setval &lt;any&gt; IN [, additional indexing IN params].'
+            UNION ALL SELECT 0x80042727, 'sp_OASetProperty - improper usage: parameters are ObjPointer int IN, PropertyName varchar IN, @setval <any> IN [, additional indexing IN params].'
             UNION ALL SELECT 0x80042731, 'Output values of type Object require output parameters of type int.'
             UNION ALL SELECT 0x80042732, 'Output values of type Object are not allowed in result sets.
 Use a variable for parameter ''returnvalue'' with the OUTPUT keyword in order to return a handle to an object.'
             UNION ALL SELECT 0x80042742, 'Traversal string:  Bad whitespace: Error parsing method or property specification string ''' + @Context + '.'''